mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Notice any bleeding or bruising
 * Notice numbness or tingling of your lips, hands or feed.

-<p class="question invisible">Where does mobilization/harvesting happen, when etc?
-I want to put this in the context of the Outpatient BMT process and give clear instructions.</p>

 ### Rest Day
 The day after you receive your chemotherapy is a rest day.
 This rest day allows the chemotherapy drug to work and then leave your body.
 When you receive your stem cells there will be no trace of the chemotherapy drug in your body, so the transplanted stem cells will not be harmed.

 #### Monitoring Temperature and Fluid Intake
 From now on your caregiver must take your temperature every four hours and write it in the "Temperature and Oral Intake Diary".

-<p class="question invisible">Where does the caregiver get the thermometer from?</p>

 If your temperature is 100.4&deg;F (38&deg;C) or higher your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8am and 8pm call the Outpatient BMT Clinic at (212) 639-2399.
 If it is after 8pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.

 It's really important that you drink a lot of fluids from now on.
 As well as taking your temperature your caregiver will also monitor all of the fluids you drink and record the volume you drink in the Intake Diary.
 You should drink 2 liters or 64 fluid ounces of fluids each day.
 Try to drink steadily throughout the day; little and often.

 Your caregiver should bring the Temperature and Oral Intake Diary to the Outpatient BMT Clinic each day.
 A nurse practitioner will review the diary with you.

-<p class="question invisible">Do we need to describe what should happen on the rest day?
-Has the caregiver already been monitoring the patient's vitals and fluid intake, or is this the first day?</p>

 ### Other Things to Consider in Phase 1
 <p class="outstanding">Need to bring the childcare, pets, exercise, emotional support in here.
 Need input from the Social Work team; this is pending.
 They are aware that I need content.</p>